-Nicole Morales Lum, a sophomore, aspires to be a doctor.
-She has found the support she needs to reach her goal in SF State’s Educational Opportunity Program, which provides advising, tutoring, workshops and other crucial services to low-income and first-generation college students.
-Lorenzo Garcia, her academic advisor, says he’s impressed with Nicole’s ability to maintain a high GPA and her determination to succeed.
+Nicole Morales Lum aspires to be a doctor.
+She found the support she needed to reach her goal in SF State’s Educational Opportunity Program, which provides advising, tutoring, workshops and other crucial services to low-income and first-generation college students.
+Lorenzo Garcia, her academic advisor, said he was impressed with Nicole’s ability to maintain a high GPA and her determination to succeed.

-Nicole is focused on becoming the first in her family to graduate from college and pave the way for her 13-year-old sister Ella.
-Because their mother speaks English as a second language, and their father works long hours at a car dealership, Ella counts on Nicole to help with homework.
+Nicole focused on becoming the first in her family to graduate from college and paved the way for her 13-year-old sister Ella.
+Because their mother speaks English as a second language, and their father works long hours at a car dealership, Ella counted on Nicole to help with homework.

-Like many students, Nicole is hard-pressed to pay for her tuition, housing and books.
-She and her parents took out loans from Federal Student Aid to pay her tuition and housing this year.
+Like many students, Nicole was hard-pressed to pay for her tuition, housing and books.
+She and her parents took out loans from Federal Student Aid to pay her tuition and housing.
 All but $90 of her student loan --not enough to pay for the average textbook -- went to tuition.
-Nicole works 10 to 15 hours a week for the Alumni Association, which helps pay for her books.
-Between semesters, she interns at the cardiothoracic surgery department at Los Angeles’ Cedars-Sinai Medical Center, where she volunteered during high school.
+Nicole worked 10 to 15 hours a week for the Alumni Association, which helped pay for her books.
+Between semesters, she interned at the cardiothoracic surgery department at Los Angeles’ Cedars-Sinai Medical Center, where she volunteered during high school.

-“It’s a struggle for me financially, but it’s worth it,” she says, “because my ultimate goal is to help other people.
+“It was a struggle for me financially, but it was worth it,” she says, “because my ultimate goal is to help other people.
 I want to give them a second chance at life.”